laravel-enso/action-logger/README.md

 ### Note

-The laravel-enso/core package comes with this middleware included.
+The laravel-enso/core package comes with this middleware included (required in package.json).

 ### Contributions